SOUTHEASTERN REGIONAL CONCERT FESTIVAL

 Are meals provided during the Festival?

 Meals are not included in the Festival pricing structure.
-Georgia State University will offer the option to purchase meal vouchers for use in the on-campus dining facilities at an additional per person cost.
 You may also choose to take your students to any number of restaurants on and around campus or order meals to be delivered to the Rialto lobby.
 Suggestions are listed below.

-Ali Baba’s (Mediterranean), Best Cajun Asian (Asian), Brick Stone (sandwiches, salad, pastas), CNN Center (food court), Dua Vietnamese Noodle Shop (Vietnamese), Ginseng Chinese Café (Chinese), Hard Rock Café (American), Jimmy John’s, Landmark Diner, Mama Mia (pizza, wings, salads, subs), Moe’s Southwest Grill, Naan Stop (Indian), Rising Roll (sandwiches, soups, salads), Rosa’s Pizza, Reuben’s Deli (sandwiches, soups, salads), Smoothie King
+Ali Baba’s (Mediterranean), Best Cajun Asian (Asian), Brick Stone (sandwiches, salad, pastas), Dua Vietnamese Noodle Shop (Vietnamese), Ginseng Chinese Café (Chinese), Hard Rock Café (American), Jimmy John’s, Landmark Diner, Mama Mia (pizza, wings, salads, subs), Moe’s Southwest Grill, Naan Stop (Indian), Peachtree Center Food Court, Rising Roll (sandwiches, soups, salads), Rosa’s Pizza, Reuben’s Deli (sandwiches, soups, salads), Smoothie King

 What is the permitted concert length?